grimen/python-config2/README.md

 This gives your application a consistent configuration interface shared among a growing list of npm modules also using node-config.

 **NOTE:** This project is more or less in pair with [`node-config`](https://github.com/lorenwest/node-config) implementation, with exception for some fluff that could be considered too much magic such as deployment specific *multi-instance deployments* which I so far haven't found any good motivation for, and some other questionable advanced features mentioned in the wiki pages.
-The main

 ## Project Guidelines